-A system used to understand or measure, analyze and publish in a quantitative manner, expressed in monetary or in material units, the costs and effects of environmental conservation activities of entities.
-Entities utilize the system to effectively and efficiently promote environmental conservation to achieve sustainable development while maintaining harmony with society.
+Management accounting enabling companies to understand (measure), analyze and publish in a quantitative manner (expressed in monetary or in material unit) the costs and effects of environmental protection activities of their business operation.
+It aims to effectively and efficiently promote environmental conservation among the companies in harmony with society in order to achieve sustainable development.